elkingarcia11/transaction-tracker-python/README.md

-# Transaction Tracker (Python & MongoDB)
+# Transaction Tracker (Python & NoSQL)

-Transaction Tracker is a Python project that allows users to manage transactions in a MongoDB database.
+Transaction Tracker is a Python project that allows users to manage transactions in a MongoDB or Cloud Firestoredatabase.

 ## Table of Contents